Why Does My Dog Lay In The Bathroom?

 This explanation couldn’t be simpler…if you’re in the bathroom then of course your dog will want to spend some time in there too!
 And what better way to pass the time until you both go on to your next adventure than by laying down on the bathroom floor?

 It’s also possible that your dog is anticipating your routine so even if you’re not in the bathroom yet your dog may know that you will be soon and decide to lay down until you arrive.
-While it’s worth being impressed by our dog’s ability to pick up on our routines, human visits to the bathroom (in the morning and evening) are one of the easiest things to anticipate so most dogs will pick up on this pretty quick.
+While it’s worth being impressed by our dog’s ability to pick up on our routines, human visits to the bathroom (in the morning and evening) are one of the easiest things to anticipate so most dogs will pick up on this pretty quickly.

 Reason 7: The Bathroom Smells Like You